-The website for this course is on Canvas (tba).
+The website for this course is on Canvas (https://canvas.upenn.edu/courses/1680032).
 On the website, we provide the following material:

 - Lecture Slides: the lecture slides will be made available in advance of class (at least one week before the scheduled date).
 We often will post updated versions (including the solutions of problems covered in class) of the lecture slides after class. - Exam Practice Problems and Solutions (from old exams) - Instructional Videos: for basic accounting concepts (for early parts of course) - Articles: business press articles are sometimes referenced in the course syllabus and provide context for issues, which will be discussed in class.